Charles Erasmus Fenner: Early life, education, and military service

-Born in Jackson, Tennessee, Fenner was the only son of Dr. Erasmus Fenner, who moved to New Orleans in the early 1840s after the death of his wife in 1841, and soon became an editor of The New Orleans Medical and Surgical Journal.
-Fenner, an only child, received instruction from his father, who hoped that Fenner would follow him into the medical profession.
+Born in Jackson, Tennessee, Fenner was the only child of Dr. Erasmus Fenner, who moved to New Orleans in the early 1840s after the death of his wife in 1841, and soon became an editor of The New Orleans Medical and Surgical Journal.
+Fenner received instruction from his father, who hoped that Fenner would follow him into the medical profession.
 Fenner also received a common school education in New Orleans, and then attended the Western Military Institute in Kentucky, graduating as valedictorian at the age of seventeen.
 He studied at the University of Virginia for two years.
 He graduated from the Law Department of the University of Louisiana in 1855, and immediately entered into private practice, where "[h]e soon secured a large clientele, especially in the department of mercantile law", until the outbreak of the American Civil War.

 Fenner supported John C. Breckinridge and Joseph Lane in the election of 1860, and when Abraham Lincoln was elected and war broke out, Fenner joined in the Confederate States Army.
 He initially enlisted as a first lieutenant, assisting in forming the military battalion of the Louisiana Guards, and later becoming captain of one of the companies.
 The battalion's term of service expiring before the conscript law went into effect, and New Orleans having fallen to Union forces, Fenner organized a battery under his name in April 1862, in Jackson, Mississippi.
 The company, which was called "Fenner's Louisiana Battery", participated in the campaigns of Vicksburg, Atlanta, and Nashville.
 Fenner "never accepted promotion, preferring to preserve his connection with the organization bearing his name".